lbke/next-plugin-storybook-demo/README.md

 /!\ This example includes experimental features.
 Use `with-storybook` for a simpler but safer example.

+For development purpose, please use the latest version ofr `@next/plugin-storybook` from Next.js canary branch (clone Next, yarn, yarn dev, and `yarn link` the package to use it locally).

 ## TODO

 We add example usage of Next.js core feature one at a time, and check if the `@next/plugin-storybook` supports them correctly when we run Storybook.
 For instance, path aliases, styled JSX, CSS modules...
 If not, we must improve `@next/plugin-storybook` with relevant fixes.

 ### Stabilizing @next/plugin-storybook